PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 * **Repos to update:** Talawa-API, Talawa, Talawa-Admin
 * **Skills Required:** The ideal candidate should be familiar with Javascript and in particular Node.js and TypeScript.
 Additionally, they need to be comfortable with using Git/Github and to update the documentation via pull requests.
+* **How we measure sucess:** The creation of tutorials and hot-to guides in different forms (static HTML pages, pdfs, etc).
 * **Possible Mentors:** Shannika Jackson, Dominic Mills, Michael Lue
+* **Contact details:** Send your CV along with at least two technical writing samples to peter@palisadoes.com

 ### Create visualisations for various GraphQL Schema and Queries

 The Talawa API has a number of GraphQL queries which are undocumented and have become  increasingly complex and interlinked.
 We need a way to package these details in a more fitting manner for anyone interested in working on this.
 We require creating written documentation punctuated with code snippets to give a top level overview of the use and functionality of these schema and queries and then using graphical software such as [GraphViz](https://graphviz.org/) to highlight the relationships between these various queries and schema.

 * **Repos to update:** Talawa-API
 * **Skills Required:** The ideal candidate should be familiar with Node.js; GraphQL is not a strict requirement, but they must be willing to learn.
 Additionally, they need to be comfortable with using Git/Github.
-Experience in Illustration or graphic design is a plus
+Experience in Illustration or graphic design is a plus.
+* **How we measure sucess:** Visualisations present through the base documentation and any new documentation generated from this program.
 * **Possible Mentors:** Shannika Jackson, Dominic Mills, Michael Lue
+* **Contact details:** Send your CV along with at least two technical writing samples to peter@palisadoes.com

 ### Revamp and Restructure the Current Documentation Page